mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 ### Button lamps

-For pushbuttons that have built-in lamps, you should think of the lamp as a separate device from the button, and just wire it to one of the lamp ports as though it were a standalone lamp.
+For pushbuttons that have built-in lamps, you should think of the lamp as a whole separate device from the button.
+Wire the button's **switch** to a Pinscape button port, just like any button without a lamp.
+And separately, wire the button's **lamp** to a Pinscape lamp port, as though it were just a lamp without a button attached.

 ### Lamps